K6 (software): History

 K6 was initially released by LoadImpact in 2017.
 LoadImpact was later rebranded into k6 in 2020.
 K6 was then acquired by Grafana Labs in 2021.
 It has since become a popular tool for performance testing in the developer community.

-Grafana k6 1.0 was released on 2025-05-07 at GrafanaCON 2025.
+Grafana k6 1.0 was released on 2025-05-07 at GrafanaCON 2025, introducing first-class TypeScript support, semantic versioning, and a stable k6/browser module.

+Grafana k6 2.0 was released on 2026-05-11, the final release of the v2 major version, completing the removal of deprecated APIs, commands, and configuration options.

 Example and usage

 The below script executes a GET request on the Wikipedia homepage, checks whether the HTTP status code is 200 and if we are using the HTTP/2 protocol.